nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Below is a usage example

-Step 1: User execute `find-i s/NTUC` command to search the list of items by Supplier <br>
+Step 1: User executes `find-i s/NTUC` command to search the list of items by Supplier <br>
 Step 2: `ArguementMultiMap` maps each prefix to their values and `ItemFindCommandParser` checks which prefix has a value <br>
 Step 3: The value and prefix is then used to create the predicate and passed to `ItemFindCommand` <br>